 Cruise for Your Charity’s Lifestyle Charitable Giving Program

 Every time you book a cruise through Cruise for Your Charity, we make a donation to your special charity.
-We make the donation in your name, and you receive the tax deduction for your tax return.
+We make the donation in your name.
 Donation amounts range from $50 to $1,300+.
 Determining the amount of your donation has 3 factors.
 First is the type of cruise, whether it is a standard cruise, custom cruise, or an accompanied cruise.
 The second factor includes the cruise line and stateroom selected, as well as the length of the cruise.
 Other considerations include the time of the year of the cruise, destination, amenities and excursions selected.
 The third factor is the number of booked staterooms.
 All cruise packages include taxes, port charge, fees and trip insurance.

 Donations come from our advertising budget.
 It is our business decision to donate to charities through their donors who have a cruise lifestyle, rather than do large advertising campaigns.